-The truth is that many insurers face an update path so onerous that wholesale replacement seems preferable, especially given that customer-experience needs and expectations continue to evolve.
-To capitalize on new markets and other opportunities, some insurers are establishing test-and-learn environments and even new companies.
-We explored this trend separately in the eBook, The Greenfield Field Guide for Insurers.
+The truth is that many life insurers face an update path so onerous that wholesale replacement seems preferable, especially given that customer experience needs and expectations continue evolving rapidly.
+To capitalize on new markets and other opportunities, some life carriers are establishing test-and-learn environments and even new companies.
+We explored this trend separately in the eBook, "The Greenfield Field Guide for Insurers."
 Be sure to check it out.